Your Children Will Love Funschooling with Candy Heart Lessons

 Fun Valentine Books

-Just in case you’d like to add a few Valentine books into your funschooling, here are some of our family favorites – all are most appropriate for younger elementary children.
+If you’d like to add a few Valentine’s books to your funschooling, here are some of our family favorites – all are most appropriate for younger elementary children.

 Whether you use candy hearts or another variety of colored candy, make it a fun day once in a while!